For academic years 2017 – 2018 and 2018 – 2019

 All pupils under the age of five are eligible for free school milk.
 This is arranged automatically by school.

 After their fifth birthday and up to age eleven, we can offer fresh milk daily through a scheme set up jointly by the Local Education Authority and School Milk Services Limited.
 The cost is £1.30 per week for one child to receive a carton of semi-skimmed milk at the morning break.
-Please see this letter from School Milk Services for a full description and payment details.
+Please see this letter from School Milk Services for a full description and payment details and this letter regarding the development of paper straws for portion size cartons.

 Nut and seed life-threatening allergy awareness